kukenc/omgf/README.md

 ## Custom configuration

-Latest version of omgf support usage of an optional custom configuration file: `${HOME}/.config/omgf`
+Latest version of omgf support usage of an optional custom configuration file: `${HOME}/.config/omgf` or secondary `/etc/omgf`

 For now, only supported field is `SELF_RUNNED_INSTANCES` which contain array of urls/providers of git remotes others than public ones (gitlab.com, github.com, bitbucket.org).
 For example, this is needed for ones running